https://github.com/illixion/distributed-jxl-converter

 ## Overview

 This project demonstrates a distributed system for converting images to JXL format.
-It uses RabbitMQ for job queuing and gRPC for file transfer between the server and clients.
+It uses RabbitMQ for job queuing and axios for file transfer between the server and clients.
 As of writing this, there aren't any JPEG-XL encoders for NodeJS that support writing metadata, which is something that I wanted to fix with this project.
-This was done by calling `cjxl` via child_process with one instance per machine core, although since it doesn't support pipes the solution has to use a temp folder or a RAM disk on each worker.
+This was done by calling `cjxl` via child_process with one instance per machine core, although since it doesn't support pipes in all versions, we also use a temp folder or a RAM disk on each worker.

 Both client and server are simple to read and modify to use any other command that you'd like, for example if you want to use AVIF instead of JPEG-XL.